Phonon Trapping Lateral Field Excited Suspended Bulk Acoustic Wave Resonators (XBARs): Characterization

 \section{Characterization}

 Figure \ref{Lensed_ScAlN_XBAR}(b) shows a representative RF reflection ($S_{11}$) spectrum of the lensed device (in red).
 A similar frequency mode from a reference (unlensed) device (as in Fig.\ref{Unlensed_ScAlN_XBAR}) is also shown for reference (in blue).
 The $S_{11}$ spectra are normalized to remove the background tilt (cf. Fig.\ref{Unlensed_ScAlN_XBAR}(b)).
 The bare device shows a larger $S_{11}$ dip on account of the larger volume of ScAlN (\qty{375}{\nm}).
 More interesting is the spectrum of the lensed device (in red).
 Fig.\ref{Lensed_ScAlN_XBAR}(c) shows a zoom-in to the mode which clearly shows a doublet with two modes with very different $Q$.
 The lower $Q$ mode arises due to the unconfined mode being excited in the base ScAlN layer ($t$=\qty{125}{\nm}), whereas the higher $Q$ mode is trapped in the central lens region.
 This is schematically illustrated in the inset of Fig.\ref{Lensed_ScAlN_XBAR}(c).
 We see these higher $Q$ modes across all frequencies, with one of the higher frequency (\qty{4.25}{\giga\hertz}) modes shown in the inset of Fig.\ref{Lensed_ScAlN_XBAR}(b).
+The $Q$ factors are extracted by performing a multi-peak Lorentzian fit to the data and the exact $Q$ value is sensitive to the signal level, which is limited in our experiments by the small $S_{11}$ dip magnitudes.
+On the other hand, as the same fitting procedure is applied to extract the $Q$ of the background mode, the ratio between the $Q$ of the confined and unconfined modes is a more robust indicator of phonon trapping.